craigerrington/rfan/readme.md

 a simple script which sets the fans to a static pre-defined speed (1560 RPM).
 It first enables static control, and then sets a static speed

-#### Some of the notes from the original repo
+#### Some of the notes from the original repo:
-I found super useful in understanding how the IPMI parts works.
-I've edited bits, so please accept any mistakes as mine.
+(I found super useful in understanding how the IPMI parts works.
+I've edited bits, so please accept any mistakes as mine.)

 #### Howto: Manually set the fan speed of the Dell R610/R710